Stock Analysis on Net

 2 Click competitor name to see calculations.

-The financial data reveals several noteworthy trends regarding the company's debt levels, asset base, and leverage ratios over the observed periods.
+The financial data over the analyzed periods reveals several important trends concerning debt levels, asset growth, and leverage ratios.

 Debt to Assets (including Operating Lease Liability)